hybrasyl/server/README.md

 4. Open `HybrasylIntegration.sln` from the SDK repository, and build the integration libraries (just click build).
 5. Open `Hybrasyl.sln` in Visual Studio and update all NuGet packages.
 6. Build Hybrasyl.
-The default settings should be adequate for most system setups, assuming you've updated and installed all NuGet packages (which is supposed to happen automatically but sometimes has issues).
+The default settings should be adequate for most system setups, assuming you've updated and installed all NuGet packages (which should occur automatically).
-4. Copy `lod136.map` and `lod500.map` from your Dark Ages directory (or an online archive) into `My Documents\Hybrasyl\mapfiles` (the directory you created above).
+7. Copy `lod136.map` and `lod500.map` from your Dark Ages directory (or an online archive) into `My Documents\Hybrasyl\mapfiles` (the directory you created above).
-7. Run Hybrasyl.exe either from within Visual Studio or as a standalone executable in the `hybrasyl\bin\Debug` folder of your git repository.
+8. Run `Hybrasyl.exe` either from within Visual Studio or as a standalone executable in the `hybrasyl\bin\Debug` folder of your git repository.
 This should launch the server and run you through a first-launch configuration wizard.
 Here's you'll need to point the **Hybrasyl server** at Redis;